The federal government is still shut down. Here's what that means across the country

 USPS is 'open for business as usual'

-"U.S. Postal Service operations will not be interrupted in the event of a government shutdown," according to a statement by USPS.
+"U.S. Postal Service operations will not be interrupted," according to a statement by USPS.
 The postal service is primarily self-funded and doesn't depend on the appropriations process to continue running as usual.

 IRS furloughs nearly half its staff